 FDBK - Feedback, also known as "regeneration" or "resonance," controls how pronounced the peaks and notches are.
-This is largely responsible for the iconic sound we associate with a phaser.
+This is largely responsible for the iconic sound we associate with a Phaser.

-TONE - A simple tone control for the phaser effect (wet only).
+TONE - A simple tone control for the Phaser effect (wet only).

 FREQ - Sets the start frequency of the first stage filter.
 This, in combination with the depth control, controls the sweep range of the notches.
 This parameter is repeated as "START FREQ" on the Advanced page.
+(FREQUENCY is not used in the "BARBERPOLE" type.)

 TEMPO - Synchronizes the rate of the Phaser LFO in rhythmic relation to the global tempo.
 For example, if the global tempo is 120 BPM, and TEMPO is set to a "1/4," the LFO rate will be 2 Hz (120 BPM / 60 seconds = 2).
 To ignore the global tempo set the tempo control to NONE.
+(Tempo is not used in BARBERPOLE type.)